CS

 #9 D-Max Sister: Mazda BT-50

 The Mazda BT-50 shares its platform, drivetrain, towing capacity and most of its mechanical parts with the Isuzu D-Max.
 The differences are cabin styling, exterior styling, dealer network and a slightly softer suspension calibration.
-Pricing tracks the D-Max closely (from $42,990) but the BT-50 leans into Mazda's premium aesthetic with better dashboard materials and more refined trim.
+Pricing tracks the D-Max closely, from $36,400 for the XS Single Cab 4x2 up to $64,900 for the GT Dual Cab 4x4, but the BT-50 leans into Mazda's premium aesthetic with better dashboard materials and more refined trim.

 For buyers who want D-Max underpinnings with a Mazda showroom experience, the BT-50 is the choice.
 For pure value, the D-Max usually undercuts equivalent variants.
 The GT and SP trims are particularly well-equipped against equivalent D-Max X-Rider / X-Terrain variants.